Agriculture and So Much More

 Being in ACES gives you all the advantages of a Big Ten university, but with the small class sizes that assure a community-focused quality learning experience.

 We value learning by doing.
 Our students complete internships, volunteer, travel around the country, and participate in over 400 study abroad opportunities to get hands-on experience in their field of study.

 The College of ACES is also dedicated to helping students achieve financially.
 Each year, students receive $3.5 million in college scholarships.
 Generous alumni and friends of the college make these scholarships possible.

-ACES boasts a 91% freshman retention rating and a 75% four-year graduation rate, the highest graduation rate in the nation among comparable programs, according to US News & World Report.
+ACES boasts a 91% freshman retention rating and a 75% four-year graduation rate.
 Our graduation rate is also more than double the national average for public universities (33%, according to the U.S. Department of Education).
 This means students are both staying and succeeding in ACES.

 Within six months of graduating our students are employed or looking to further themselves by attaining a graduate degree or other advanced designation.
 About one-third of graduates pursue advanced degrees in a wide variety of fields including science, business, medicine, health and well-being, and education.

 The lessons taught in our degree programs are rooted in research, and our goal is to share that research not just with our students, but with communities around the world.

 Our programs are rooted in research, and our goal is to share that research with communities around the world.
 We partner with institutions in more than 120 different countries, allowing researchers to work with and learn from each other.

 - Data and Technology